MarcelBruckner-TUMProjects/Introduction-to-Deep-Learning/README.md

 ### Data Preparation

 - Some tasks on data handling and preparation
-- Data loading and visualization on the cifar 10 dataset
+- Data loading and visualization on the CIFAR-10 dataset
 - Splitting into training, validation and test sets
 - Mean image subtraction